celo-org/celo-monorepo/packages/phone-number-privacy/signer/docs/deploy-on-aws.md

     aws iam create-service-linked-role --aws-service-name ecs.amazonaws.com
     ```

-1. Create a Task Role for signer ([documentation](https://docs.amazonaws.cn/en_us/AmazonECS/latest/userguide/ecs-cli-tutorial-fargate.html)).
+1. Create a Task Role for the signer ([documentation](https://docs.amazonaws.cn/en_us/AmazonECS/latest/userguide/ecs-cli-tutorial-fargate.html)).
 First we will create the `assume-role` policy that allows ECS tasks to be assigned to this task role.

     ```bash